Waxing Your Waxless Cross-Country Skis: Step-By-Step Tutorial

 The reason it’s more economical is because you can apply the wax in a more controlled manner.

-Although the crayoning technique is the preferred way to apply wax, I still mostly use the drip method.
+Although the crayoning technique is the preferred way to apply wax, I still often use the drip method.
 Why?
 Old habits.
 Also, it always seems like when I’m crayoning the wax I wind up applying too thin of a layer of wax to the ski.
 The answer to this situation is to then drip a little additional wax over the crayoned layer.

 The primary criticism (and legitimate reason) that the drip method is unsafe for the ski is that at some point the heated surface of the iron will come in direct contact with the base of the ski (i.e. the places that aren’t covered with drops of wax).